amedvedchuk/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-### 1. Create a new factor variable in the dataset with two levels â€“ â€œweekdayâ€ and â€œweekendâ€
+### 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend”

 ```r